 The course is divided into 4 modules of one credit each with 15 instructional hrs/module.

-Objective: To study the protective function of commonly used packaging materials, their limitations and possible interactions with various drugs.
+- 1. To study the protective function of commonly used packaging materials, their limitations and possible interactions with various drugs - 2.
+To evaluate glass, plastic and metal containers as per the pharmacopeial guidelines.